taddison/personal-site/content/blog/2017/08/building-an-oms-metric-alert-to-slack-bridge-with-azure-functions/index.md

 ---
-layout: post
 title: Building an OMS metric alert to Slack bridge with Azure functions
 share-img: http://tjaddison.com/assets/2017/2017-08-29/SlackAlerts.png
 tags: [OMS, Slack, Azure, "Function Apps"]
 ---

 [Previously](/2017/08/23/migrating-function-app-scripts-to-a-class-library) we deployed a function app with three functions to send Slack notifications for OMS alerts based on CPU, memory, and disk.
 We'll now deploy a function with a single function designed to handle any OMS metric alert and send it to slack.
 As an added bonus we'll also support:

 - Overriding the thresholds to alert/critically alert based on server + metric
 - Use @channel to notify for critical alerts